6 Ways My Family Scores Free Travel With Credit Cards

 When trying to use frequent flier mile programs, most people focus on the earning side of the equation.
 This is important, but no less so than finding the most strategic redemption opportunities.
 Finding the most valuable awards is an incredibly complex game, but if I had to sum it up in one word, it would be "Partners."

 Remember my 500,000 US Airways miles?
 The only way I was able to redeem them for our most recent trip was through their partners.
 In this case, we flew Star Alliance partners Continental and Lufthansa, without taking any US Airways flights.
-In an extreme example, I once transferred American Express Membership Rewards points to miles with Japan’s ANA airlines, to redeem an award on one of their partners, South African Airlines.
+In an extreme example, I once transferred points from a credit card to miles with Japan's ANA airlines, to redeem an award on one of their partners, South African Airlines.

 What is your favorite travel rewards card tip?